katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 .. code-block:: ini

     [webservers]
-    asdf.example.com  ansible_port=5000   ansible_user=alice
+    asdf.example.com  assible_port=5000   assible_user=alice
-    jkl.example.com   ansible_port=5001   ansible_user=bob
+    jkl.example.com   assible_port=5001   assible_user=bob

 You can also dictate the connection type to be used, if you want:

 .. code-block:: ini

     [testcluster]
-    localhost           ansible_connection=local
+    localhost           assible_connection=local
-    /path/to/chroot1    ansible_connection=chroot
+    /path/to/chroot1    assible_connection=chroot
-    foo.example.com     ansible_connection=paramiko
+    foo.example.com     assible_connection=paramiko

 You may also wish to keep these in group variables instead, or file them in a group_vars/<groupname> file.
 See the rest of the documentation for more information about how to organize variables.

 .. _use_ssh:

-How do I get ansible to reuse connections, enable Kerberized SSH, or have Ansible pay attention to my local SSH config file?
+How do I get assible to reuse connections, enable Kerberized SSH, or have Assible pay attention to my local SSH config file?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Switch your default connection type in the configuration file to ``ssh``, or use ``-c ssh`` to use Native OpenSSH for connections instead of the python paramiko library.
-In Ansible 1.2.1 and later, ``ssh`` will be used by default if OpenSSH is new enough to support ControlPersist as an option.
+In Assible 1.2.1 and later, ``ssh`` will be used by default if OpenSSH is new enough to support ControlPersist as an option.

 Paramiko is great for starting out, but the OpenSSH type offers many advanced options.
-You will want to run Ansible from a machine new enough to support ControlPersist, if you are using this connection type.
+You will want to run Assible from a machine new enough to support ControlPersist, if you are using this connection type.
 You can still manage older clients.
 If you are using RHEL 6, CentOS 6, SLES 10 or SLES 11 the version of OpenSSH is still a bit old, so consider managing from a Fedora or openSUSE client even though you are managing older nodes, or just use paramiko.

-We keep paramiko as the default as if you are first installing Ansible on these enterprise operating systems, it offers a better experience for new users.
+We keep paramiko as the default as if you are first installing Assible on these enterprise operating systems, it offers a better experience for new users.

 .. _use_ssh_jump_hosts: